Ghanendra19213/Ghanendra_MT19213_RL_M2020/Project/README.md

 `python main.py`

-A simple example to train the model on a single property optimization task can be seen in `examples/MolDQN-pytorch.ipynb`.
+A simple example to train the model on a single property optimization task can be seen in `Moldqn_implementation.ipynb`.

 ## Results: